 The authors then performed what are called post hoc (after the fact) statistical tests to see which groups of red meat consumption diet frequency were significantly different (AKA statistically distinguishable) from other groups.
 In this case they used something called a Tukey Test because making a whole bunch of pairwise comparisons can result in finding at least one by accident where differences ended up significant.
 Again, the authors found one statistically different pairwise comparison that they show in Figure 1 in the paper.

 What the authors show here in Figure 1 and also argue in the paper is that there is a statistically significant difference in telomere length shortening between the subgroup that reported no meat in their diets (F0) and the subgroup that reported consuming red meat during one meal a day on four to six days of the week (F3).

 But not so fast.
-Using the same (flawed) logic, we can also conclude that compared to a meatless diet, a person can eat meat in every meal and have no statistically detectable effect on telomere length compared to any other level of meat consumption, including being a vegetarian.
+Using the same (flawed) logic, we can also conclude that compared to a meatless diet, a person can eat meat in at least once a day (F4, 1-2 times daily; no one in the study reported eating meat at every meal: F5) and have no statistically detectable effect on telomere length compared to any other level of meat consumption, including being a vegetarian.

 There are more pseudoscientific problems with this paper.
 There is no mention of effect size (effect size = the absolute difference between two groups divided by the mean standard deviation of the two groups) and no way to calculate it because we have no idea what the degrees of freedom (and thus the sample size) were for any of the sub groups.
 Effect size can help us determine how important a difference is, and in this case, if the lucky difference between F0 and F3 for meat consumption is clinically relevant.
 Indeed, how much of a difference in telomere length really matters to a person’s lifetime health?